The OLED LEC1621

 Connectivity Options for the LEC1621

-The OLED LEC1621 can be used in 8bit/4bit parallel mode.
+The OLED LEC1621 can be used in 8bit/4bit parallel mode like common 1602 LCDs.
 Therefore you could also use I2C or SPI expanders.
 Additionally the display has built in SPI and I2C support.
-Read your datasheet, because for I2C you must solder two jumpers on the backside of the display.
+Read your datasheet, because for I2C it might be necessary to solder two jumpers on the backside of the display.
+In my case it was JIM0 and JIM1 - but please consolidate YOUR datasheet.
 When dealing with I2C always check with an I2C scanner, if your device is responding.
 In my case the display address is 0x3c.

 The Hardware Driver for the OLED LEC1621